Alex-Laney/JuniorDesign2329/README.md

 N/A
 ### Known Issues
 - Music plays in background after beginning, and leaving Listen module and returning back allows for songs to overlap
+- Sorting by tag does not work for terms with multiple tags (no such terms as of yet)
+- Listen screen does not display the name of the current song
+- Reverse alphabetical sorting not displayed as drop-down menu option

 ## Version 0.1.0
 ### Features